paketo-buildpacks/pipeline-builder/README.md

 Draft release notes are created on every commit to `main`.
 These notes take into account every PR since the previous release in order to create a division of the types of changes that were made and the semver scope of the change to work out the next release number.

 ### Descriptor
 The descriptor is a YAML document with a number of top-level keys that correspond to new workflows, modified workflows, or artifacts.
-All top-level keys except `github_token` are optional.
+All top-level keys except `github` are optional.

 #### `github` (REQUIRED)
 ```yaml